How does Rest Less make money

 12. Get involved with celebrations for Burns Night, UK-wide

-Burns Night is one of Scotland’s most cherished celebrations, held in honour of famous Scottish poet, Robert Burns.
+Burns Night is one of Scotland’s most cherished celebrations, held in honour of the famous Scottish poet, Robert Burns.

 Burns was born on 25th January 1759, so Burns Night is held on this date each year.
 It typically involves a ‘Burns supper’ where you can expect to enjoy plenty of poetry, haggis, and whisky tasting – and, of course, lots of fun and laughter.